WeTransfer/GitBuddy/README.md

 OVERVIEW: Create a new release including a changelog and publish comments on related issues

 OPTIONS:
-  --changelogPath, -c   The path to the Changelog to update it with the latest changes --skipComments, -s    Disable commenting on issues and PRs about the new release --verbose             Show extra logging for debugging purposes
+  --changelog-path, -c    The path to the Changelog to update it with the latest changes --help                  Display available options --skip-comments, -s     Disable commenting on issues and PRs about the new release --use-pre-release, -p   Create the release as a pre-release --verbose               Show extra logging for debugging purposes
 ```

 The `release` command can be used to transform the latest tag into a GitHub release including the changelog as a body.